 Analysis and Test Results

 We bought and performed side-by-side testing for all of the thermometers in this review.
-Each option was considered as a stand-alone contender and for how it compared to the other products in the review.
+Each option was considered a stand-alone contender and compared to the other products in the review.

 Ease of Use

-As may of the thermometers in this lineup have quick-start guides and more in-depth manuals, we strongly recommend parents read the entire manual cover-to-cover to ensure you have all of the information, restrictions, and tips required to ensure accurate readings.
-We were surprised by much of what we read and feel the important information parents need is shockingly hidden deep in the manual instead of being presented in the beginning.
+As many of the thermometers in this lineup have quick-start guides and more in-depth manuals, we strongly recommend parents read the entire manual cover-to-cover to ensure you have all of the information, restrictions, and tips required to ensure accurate readings.
+We were surprised by much of what we read and feel the important information parents need is shockingly hidden deep in the manual instead of being presented initially.
 You must follow all of the tips to ensure accurate readings.

-Accuracy is critical when it comes to temperature taking, especially for babies under six months, where one degree can make the difference between a doctor's call and a hospital visit.
+Accuracy is critical for temperature taking, especially for babies under six months, where one degree can make the difference between a doctor's call and a hospital visit.
 For older children, this may be less crucial.
 Still, you need to be able to rely on your thermometer to be accurate consistently every time.
-In our testing, we discovered than the infrared technology shared by the majority of the competition is fraught with the potential for inaccurate readings.
+In our testing, we discovered that the majority of the competition's infrared technology is fraught with the potential for inaccurate readings.

 Many of the thermometers in this lineup are infrared technology.
 While this is a commonplace technology and allows for the creation of contactless or limited contact temperature taking, it is not without its problems.
 The potential for inaccurate readings is higher with infrared than a traditional thermometer.
 In our testing, we discovered (after reading each user manual) that there are many stipulations, restrictions, and instructions you need to adhere to to ensure accurate readings.
 These strict guidelines could be difficult or impossible to stick to if your baby is sick.
 We want parents to be aware of the restrictions before putting all their eggs in the infrared convenience basket.
 While we love the idea of simple and straightforward thermometers, we worry this technology could be misleading and result in sick children being left untreated.